 Amazon Fire TV Stick overview: what smart TV sticks are available?

-Amazon’s smart TV stick range is now made up of four devices.
+Amazon's smart TV stick range is now made up of five devices.
 These include:

 Amazon Fire TV Stick Lite